-There are two parts to the question of data resolution:
+There are three parts to the question of data resolution:

-- Determining when multiple records apply to the same inventory device.
+- Ensuring that the inventory returns from distinct installations of FlexNet inventory agent are not merged.
+For details, see Common: Ensuring Distinct Inventory. - Determining when multiple records apply to the same inventory device.
 For full details, see Common: Identifying Related Inventory. - Once a set of imported records is known to apply to the same device, how do we select which data values to use from which record?
 See Common: Choosing Values from Multiple Inventory Records.